lokesh-coder/Sodium/README.md

 ###Formula

-Formula is a one of the super feature, to generate color pallates.
+Formula is a one of the super feature, to generate color palates.

 ```php
 $sodium = new sodium('#2f8cab');